You are more than your intrusive thoughts.

 Yes.
 Our pediatric therapy team uses age-appropriate ERP for children and teens.
 Some children develop OCD symptoms following strep infections (PANDAS/PANS).
 Our pediatric psychiatry team coordinates medication when appropriate.
 FDA-approved OCD medications exist for children as young as age 6.
 Read our guide on OCD in children and teens.

-How ERP breaks the OCD cycle
+How ERP breaks the OCD cycle.

-🟡Build a fear hierarchy
+Build a fear hierarchy

-🟡Exposure: face the trigger
+Face the trigger

-🟡Response prevention: resist the ritual
+Resist the ritual

 Medication helps ERP work better.

-Medication is not the first step.
-ERP is tried first.
-When ERP alone has not produced sufficient relief, SSRIs significantly improve outcomes by reducing emotional reactivity and giving patients more time to use their ERP training.
-Our providers explain every option before prescribing.
+When ERP alone has not produced enough relief, SSRIs meaningfully improve outcomes by reducing emotional reactivity and giving patients more room to use their ERP skills.
+Our psychiatric providers explain every option before prescribing it, and therapy and medication are coordinated from the first appointment through the Elite Dual Intake rather than run as two separate tracks.

 "ERP therapy works much better in the presence of medication — medication works to reduce the perception of anxiety and give the patient more time to use their ERP training."